My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Of course, it depends on what you are comparing it to.

-But I come from Bucharest, and, for instance, the price for a McDonald’s menu was the same: just that in my country it is in lei, and in Paris it is in Euro.
+But I come from Bucharest, and, for instance, the price for a McDonald’s menu was the same: just that in my country it is in lei, and in Paris it is in euros.
 And 1 euro = 4,2 lei, at that time.

 I’m not saying that the prices are not justified.
 Those museums are definitely worth every euro!

-But, one of the tips for traveling to Paris for the first time is to take into consideration the costs and create a Paris budget in advance.
+But one of the tips for traveling to Paris for the first time is to take into consideration the costs and create a Paris budget in advance.

 Write down not only the airfare (or gas plus taxes, if you travel by car or train tickets, if you visit by train) and the hotel price, but also meals, snacks, museum entries, transport, souvenirs, and shopping, if you’ll do some.